- Topic 1

 Bubbra, S., Himes, A., Kelly, C., Shenfeld, J., Sloss, C. & Tait, L. (2008).
 Families Care: Helping Families Cope and Relate Effectively.
 Toronto: Centre for Addiction and Mental Health.

 Centre for Addiction and Mental Health.
 (2011).
 Collaborating with Families Affected by Concurrent Disorders.
 [Online Course].

 O'Grady, C.P. & Skinner, W.J.W.
 (2007).
 A Family Guide to Concurrent Disorders.
 Toronto: Centre for Addiction and Mental Health.

 There were many individuals and groups who contributed in various ways to this online course.
 We thank the many family members who provided input and feedback on the course, and groups including ACCESS CAMH, CAMH Addiction Medicine Service, CAMH Family Service, Families for Addiction Recovery, Office of Family Engagement, Education Services and Digital Innovation.

 Peter Selby would like to personally thank the Thor E. and Nicole Eaton Family Charitable Foundation for their generosity towards the development of these modules.

 For technical support and/or accessibility inquiries, please contact firstname.lastname@example.org.

 - Topic 4

 - Topic 7

 This self-paced online course includes the following books and activities that have been embedded in your course links above.
-Each activity that you have completed will appear with a checked box beside it.
+Each required activity will go from grey to green when you have completed it.